Azq2/perl-html5-dom/README.md

 #### threads

-Threads count, if 0 or 1 - parsing in single mode without threads (default 0)
+Threads count, if < 2 - parsing in single mode without threads (default 0)

 This option affects only for [HTML5::DOM::new](#new).

+In some OS or HTML documents may be slower than single mode (threads=0).

+Not recommended use if don't known what you do or without testing in real cases

 #### ignore\_whitespace